CiprianSpiridon/mumzworld-ratings-and-reviews-service/docs/API.md

 - 422 Unprocessable Entity: If the language parameter is invalid
 - 500 Internal Server Error: If translation fails

+## Product Rating Statistics

+To ensure optimal performance when retrieving product rating summaries (average rating, count, distribution), the API utilizes a pre-calculation mechanism.

+- **Pre-calculated Summaries:** Statistics for each product are calculated and stored in a dedicated data store (e.g., a `ratings_and_review_statistics` DynamoDB table).
+- **Automatic Updates:** These summaries are automatically updated in the background whenever:
+    - A review's publication status changes (e.g., from pending to published, or published to rejected).
+    - A published review is deleted.
+- **Data Basis:** All calculated statistics are based *only* on reviews that have a `published` status.
+- **Fast Retrieval:** Endpoints that return rating summaries (like `GET /api/products/{id}/rating` and the summary part of `GET /api/products/{id}/reviews`) read directly from this pre-calculated store, making these lookups very fast.
+- **No Statistics State:** If a product has no published reviews, or if its statistics haven't been calculated yet (e.g., for a brand new product), API endpoints will return a default summary indicating zero reviews and ratings.

 ## Media Storage

 Media files uploaded with reviews are stored using the default filesystem disk configured in `config/filesystems.php`.
 The default disk can be changed by setting the `FILESYSTEM_DISK` environment variable.